ODBC from C tutorial (part 1) — getting started

 SQLSMALLINT *NameLengthPtr)

-In the above case you pass a pointer to a buffer to receive the cursor name, the length of that buffer (so it is not overrun) and a pointer to a SQLSMALLINT in which is written the length of the returned string.
-There are a few useful points about the way the ODBC API works here which is worth mentioning:
+In the above case, you pass a pointer to a buffer to receive the cursor name, the length of that buffer (so it is not overrun) and a pointer to a SQLSMALLINT in which is written the length of the returned string.
+There are a few useful points about the way the ODBC API works here:

 1. In general, the buffer must be big enough for the returned string and a terminating null character.
-The returned length will not include the terminating null character.
+The returned length does not include the terminating null character.

-2. APIs like the above generally return SQL_SUCCESS_WITH_INFO, a state of 01004 and a message of "String data, right truncated" if the supplied buffer was not big enough for the returned string.
+2. APIs like the above generally return SQL_SUCCESS_WITH_INFO, a state of 01004 and a "String data, right truncated" message if the supplied buffer wasn't big enough for the returned string.

-3. You do not have to supply a pointer to the returned length (i.e. it may be NULL) but then if the buffer is truncated you will not know how long big a buffer you need.
+3. You do not have to supply a pointer to the returned length (that is, it may be NULL) but then if the buffer is truncated you won't know how big a buffer you need.

-4. Strangely, you do not have to specify a buffer (i.e. it may be NULL) and the buffer length may be zero.
-It is not uncommon to see applications do something like this:
+4. Strangely, you don't have to specify a buffer (that is, it may be NULL) and the buffer length may be zero.
+It's not uncommon for applications do something like this:

 SQLCHAR *buffer = NULL;